End-to-end Temporal Action Detection with Transformer: TadTR

-where $\hat{t}_i^{(l)}$ and $\hat{d}_i^{(l)}$ are the coordinate of the center and the length of $\hat{s}_i^{(l)}$, respectively. $\Delta t_i^{(l+1)}$ and $\Delta d_i^{(l+1)}$ are the predicted offsets. $\sigma(\cdot)$ and $\sigma^{-1}(\cdot)$ are the sigmoid and the inverse sigmoid function, respectively.
-The center of the predicted segment at the $l$-th decoder layer is used as the reference point of the next decoder layer.
-In this way, the decoder learns to pay more attention to the locations around the estimated segment gradually, so that the boundaries can be more accurate.
+where $\sigma(\cdot)$ and $\sigma^{-1}(\cdot)$ are the sigmoid and the inverse sigmoid function, respectively.
+Specially, $\hat{t}_i^{(0)}$, is the initial reference point $\hat{t}_i$ predicted by $f_{IR}$.
+The initial value of $\hat{d}_i^{(l)}$ is $\hat{d}_i^{(1)}$ predicted at the first decoder layer.
+The second is iterative reference point adjustment.
+We update the reference points of TDCA in each decoder layer instead of always using $\hat{t}_i^{(0)}$.
+Specifically, $\hat{t}_i^{(l-1)}$, the refined segment center at the $(l-1)$-th decoder layer, is used as the reference point of TDCA at the $l$-th decoder layer.
+In this way, TDCA can be adaptive to the input video and better aligned with the local features of the action instances.
+We validate the effectiveness of the two strategies in the experiments.

-\textbf{Actionness Regression.} One challenge of temporal action detection is the extreme scale (duration) variation of action instances, ranging from a few seconds to several minutes.
-Although the attention module can dynamically attend features in different ranges, it cannot always perfectly align the receptive field with the span of target actions.
-As a result, the classification score of the detections, predicted with \textit{adaptive} context, may be unreliable for ranking.
+\textbf{Actionness Regression.} One challenge of temporal action detection is to generate reliable confidence scores for ranking.
+Typically, classification scores are used.
+However, the classification task focuses more on discriminative features and is less sensitive to the localization quality of an action.
+As a result, the classification score of the detections may be unreliable for ranking.
 An example is shown in Fig.~\ref{fig:scoring}.